auth0-samples/auth0-spring-security-mvc-sample/03-Spring-Session/README.md

 Next, run:

-`docker-compose build` followed by `docker-compose up` and then once completed go to go to [http://localhost:3099/login](http://localhost:3099/login).
+`docker-compose build` followed by `docker-compose up` and then once completed go to [http://localhost:3099/login](http://localhost:3099/login).

 Everything will run exactly as before, but the auth0 sample and the redis server are running in separate containers.